 Telecentric Tube Lenses for Laser Scanning and Widefield Imaging

-Our standard widefield tube lenses can also be used for laser scanning purposes when paired with the CLS-SL Visible Scan Lens, for example.
+Our standard widefield tube lenses for the visible wavelength range can also be used for laser scanning purposes when paired with the CLS-SL visible scan lens for example.
 However, using a standard tube lens in a scanning configuration will limit the unvignetted field size, since the tube lens must be placed at the telecentric pupil distance from the objective (e.g., 250 mm for the TTL200 lens), rather than the intended pupil distance of the tube lens.

 Tube Lenses for Widefield Imaging